+8.2.1 Monitoring Program.
+The District is required by the California Regional Water Quality Control Board to conduct visual inspections at all recycled water use sites.
+The District is also required to conduct cross-connection tests at various recycled water use sites.
 The Manager or authorized representatives of the District shall monitor and inspect the entire recycled water system including both onsite and offsite facilities.
-The District shall conduct monitoring programs, maintain a record as deemed necessary, and provide reports as requested by regulatory agencies including the California Regional Water Quality Control Board.
-The Manager or authorized representatives of the District, in carrying out these functions, shall have the right to enter upon the customer's premises during reasonable hours for the purpose of inspecting onsite recycled water facilities and areas of recycled water use and to ensure compliance with these Rules and Regulations, including the provision that runoff be controlled and limited and the provision that cross-connections between potable water facilities and recycled water facilities not exist.
+The District shall conduct monitoring programs, maintain records as deemed necessary, and provide reports as requested by regulatory agencies including the California Regional Water Quality Control Board.

+8.2.2 Entry.
+The Manager or authorized representatives of the District, in carrying out these functions, shall have the right to enter upon the customer's premises during reasonable hours for the purpose of inspecting onsite recycled water systems and areas of recycled water use to ensure compliance with these Rules and Regulations, including the requirement that runoff be controlled and limited, and the requirement that cross-connections between potable water systems and recycled water systems do not exist.
+Failure to allow timely entry to a District representative may result in termination of recycled water service.